Chicken Kebabs and Cilantro Lime Cauliflower Rice for a light and healthy meal –perfect for summer! Paleo and Whole30 compliant.

 Oh yes!
 And I served these chicken kabobs with Cilantro Cauliflower Lime Rice.
 Super simple; just blend up a head of chopped cauliflower, juice of two limes, garlic salt, and chopped cilantro.
 No need to warm up really.
 You can throw that together quick while the chicken kebabs are grilling.

 To finish off the meal I added some purple cabbage and sliced avocado as well.
 This was seriously really satisfying and made great leftovers!
-I loved the mix of pineapple with the citrus herb chicken, too.
+I loved the mix of pineapple with the citrus herb chicken kebabs, too.

 Let me know if you try this recipe!